 - 22.5ml Sweet Vermouth

 Stir with ice and strain into a chilled coup, or over a large cube.
 Garnish with an expressed orange twist.

 As with its cousin, the Negroni, the boulevardier hinges on a balancing act between its three parts.
 Upping the ratio of bourbon to other ingredients helps tame the bitter Campari and keeps the bourbon flavors from getting drowned out.
 It also helps to consider the flavors present in the brand of vermouth you use.
 Personally, I prefer a blend of Cinzano Sweet Vermouth and Carpano Antica Formula for this cocktail.

 New York Sour

-Many of us first met the whiskey sour as a standard pour of Jack or Jim diluted with sour mix from a soda gun at our local dive.
-This interpretation doesn’t do the classic justice.
+Many of us first met the whiskey sour as a standard pour of Jack or Jim diluted with a sour mix from a soda gun at our local dive.
+This interpretation doesn’t do classic justice.
 A whiskey sour can be made in two styles.
-The “Boston” sour is whiskey, simple syrup, lemon juice, bitters and egg whites.
+The “Boston” sour is whiskey, simple syrup, lemon juice, bitters, and egg whites.
 The “New York” whiskey sour drops the egg whites and adds a red wine float.

 - 60 ml Evan Williams Bourbon